mongodb/mongo/src/mongo/db/repl/README.md

 not, that means that A’s oplog is behind B's and thus A should not be B’s sync source.
 If it does return a non-empty batch, but the first document returned does not match the last entry in B’s oplog, there are two possibilities.
-If the oldest entry in A's oplog is newer than B's latest entry, that means that B is too stale to sync from A. As a result, B blacklists A as a sync source candidate.
+If the oldest entry in A's oplog is newer than B's latest entry, that means that B is too stale to sync from A. As a result, B denylists A as a sync source candidate.
 Otherwise, B's oplog has diverged from A's and it should go into [**ROLLBACK**](https://docs.mongodb.com/manual/core/replica-set-rollbacks/).